View of Mt Cook from Hooker Valley Track

 Planning your Hike at Mt Cook

-The Aoraki / Mt Cook National Park experiences rapid changes in weather, and it is common to experience unexpected strong winds, rain and snowfall throughout anytime of the year.
-Hooker valley track is very exposed so there is very little, if any, natural shade or protection from the elements.
+Mt Cook National Park experiences rapid changes in weather, and it is common to experience unexpected strong winds, rain and snowfall throughout anytime of the year.
+Hooker Valley track is very exposed so there is very little, if any, natural shade or protection from the elements.
 Always stay up to date with the weather forecasts, and packing appropriately will not only ensure a more pleasurable experience but could also save your life.

 Hooker Valley is probably the only track around Mt Cook that has a very small avalanche risk, so if you choose to do any of the many other amazing hikes around the National Park please take this into consideration and pack appropriate safety gear should you get caught by an avalanche.